 - Reboot your Mac

-- After confirming Sophos Home Shield is green, follow steps 1 and 2, then type the following command in the terminal:
+- After confirming Sophos Home shield's status area is green, follow steps 1 and 2, then type the following command in the terminal:

 - Reboot your Mac